Abhishekkaddipudi/Abhishekkaddipudi/README.md

 ## Some of my BG
-I'm a 26-year-old data enthusiast.
-I've completed my Bachelor of Computer Applications (BCA) from Karnataka University, Dharwad.
-Passionate about data science and analytics, I've further honed my skills by completing courses from iNeuron and a Google Data Analytics certification from Coursera.
+I'm a 26-year-old data enthusiast with a Bachelor of Computer Applications (BCA) from Karnataka University, Dharwad, and a Master of Computer Applications (online mode) from Chandigarh University.
+Passionate about data science and analytics, I've further developed my skills through the Codebasics Data Analyst course and the Google Data Analytics Professional Certificate from Coursera.

 ### Skills
 - SQL - For database management and complex queries.